nyingimaina/auto_dial/README.md

 ## Configuration Options

-`auto_dial` gives you several options to customize how services are registered:
+`auto_dial` gives you several options to customize how services are registered and how its dependency validation behaves:

 ### 1. Register Services from a Specific Assembly